Local fibered right adjoints are polynomial: Local fibered right adjoints

 which is a tensorial strength for the functor $L^{1}$.
-So briefly, ``a fibering implies a (tensorial) strength'', cf.~\cite{Johnstone}~\S3 for the case $I=J=1$.
-Note that if $L$ is a fibered left adjoint, it commutes with lowershriek (cobase-change) functors, and therefore the strength is an isomorphism.
+So briefly, ``a fibering implies a (tensorial) strength'', cf.~(Johnstone 1997)~\S3 for the case $\F = \G = \E$.
+Note that if $L$ is a fibered left adjoint, it commutes with lowershriek (cobase-change) functors, and therefore the strength is an isomorphism. \end{blanko}

-There is a partial converse to ``fibering implies strength'', due to Par\'{e}, cf.~\cite{Johnstone} Proposition 3.3: {\em a pullback-preserving functor $\E\to\E$ with a strenght extends to a fibered functor $\E\mid 1 \to \E\mid 1$}.
-Polynomial functors always preserve pullbacks.
-Therefore, when talking about polynomial functors (endofunctors, at least), (tensorial) strength and fibering are equivalent.
-In~\cite{Gambino-Kock:0906.4931}, polynomial functors are studied in the setting of functors equipped with a tensorial strength (``strong functors''); in a sense this is more economical, since only plain slices are needed.
-In the present note our goal is rather to characterize polynomial functors, and to this end, fibering seems necessary. \end{blanko}
+\begin{blanko}{Is strength sufficient?} There is a partial converse to ``fibering implies strength'', due to Par\'{e}, cf.~(Johnstone 1997) Proposition 3.3: {\em a pullback-preserving functor $\E\to\E$ with a strength extends uniquely to a fibered functor $\E|1 \to \E|1$}.
+It is plausible that a similar result could hold also for functors of the form $\E/I \to \E/J$, and that in this situation strong natural transformation would correspond to fibered natural transformations, so that the notions of strong adjunction and fibered adjunction would match up.

+In (Gambino-Kock 2009), polynomial functors are studied in the setting of functors equipped with a tensorial strength (``strong functors'') and strong natural transformations; in a sense this is more economical, compared to the fibered setting, since only plain slices are needed.
+Should the above speculation turn true, it would seem to imply a strength version of our main theorem, namely that every local strong right adjoint $\E/I \to \E/J$ is polynomial. \end{blanko}